RL-Evaluation/Evaluation-of-Sensitive-Population-Record-Linkage/README.md

 <div align="center">

-## Privacy Preserving Evaluation of Sensitive Population Record Linkage Without Ground Truth Data
+## Privately Evaluating Sensitive Population Record Linkage Without Ground Truth Data
 </div>

 This repository hosts the code and data used in an experimental evaluation, which applies a novel method to estimate the quality of group record linkage results in situations where no ground truth data are available.